MethodAtlas

 When to Use Power Analysis

 You are designing a study.
 You have a treatment, an outcome, and a plan.
-The question that will determine whether your study succeeds or fails — before a single observation is collected — is this: how large does your sample need to be?
+The question that will determine whether your study succeeds or fails — before a single observation is collected — is this one: how large does your sample need to be?

 Too small, and you will not be able to detect the effect even if it exists.
 You will waste time, money, and possibly the goodwill of participants.
 Too large, and you are spending resources that could have been used elsewhere.
 Power analysis is the tool that gets you to the right number.

 And yet, a remarkable fraction of studies in the social sciences are underpowered.
-Ioannidis et al. (2017) surveyed the economics literature and found that the median statistical power across 64,000 estimates was just 18% — meaning most studies had less than a one-in-five chance of detecting the effects they claimed to be studying.
+Ioannidis et al. (2017) surveyed the economics literature and found that the median across approximately 64,000 estimates from 159 empirical areas was just 18% — meaning most studies had less than a one-in-five chance of detecting the effects they claimed to be studying.

 The Four Ingredients